zipii/STI-UI/README.md

 * [Questionnaire Template Step 3](https://beta.savetheinternet.eu/en/step-3)
 * [Questionnaire Template Step 4](https://beta.savetheinternet.eu/en/step-4)

-# Backend Assets
+### Backend Assets

 All asset files/directories should be copied verbatim (to the public path of the backend server).
 E.g. "fonts" should simply be made accessible from "https://consultation.savetheinternet.eu/fonts" (without language path namespacing).

-The files can be found in the repo:
+The asset files can be found in the repository:

 ```
 themes